 Can I work in Canada with a tourist visa?

 In general, you can’t work in Canada on a visitor (tourist) visa, because it doesn’t authorize employment in the Canadian labour market.
 However, some limited business-visitor activities may be allowed without a work permit under IRCC rules.
-A tourist visa allows foreign nationals to enter and stay temporarily in Canada for purposes such as tourism, visiting relatives or friends, or short business meetings.
+A Canada tourist visa allows foreign nationals to enter and stay temporarily in Canada for purposes such as tourism, visiting relatives or friends, or short business meetings.
 However, it does not grant permission to work or earn income from a Canadian employer.

 Understanding the Tourist Visa (Visitor Visa)